August Bier: Sports medicine

 Bier is also considered to be a pioneer in the field of sports medicine, having played a pivotal role in establishing it as a discipline.
 Along with Arthur Mallwitz (1880–1968), Bier organized the first lectures in sports medicine at the University of Berlin in 1919.
 Bier served as director of the Deutsche Hochschule für Leibesübungen ("German University of Physical Education") in Berlin from its founding in 1920 until 1932.
 Sauerbruch temporarily headed the academy until 1933, when Karl Gebhardt (1897–1948) assumed the directorship.
 Gebhardt became the first professor of sports medicine in Berlin.
 Gebhardt expanded on Bier's methods, adopting an academic approach to sports medicine and awarding degrees.

 Awards

 In 1910, Bier was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.
 The title of Geheimrat was bestowed upon Bier by German Emperor Wilhelm II.
 On 24 November 1936, Bier received the Eagle Shield of the German Reich.
 On 30 January 1938, Bier became one of only nine people to ever receive the German National Prize for Art and Science, an award created by Adolf Hitler that year as a replacement for the Nobel Prize, which he had forbidden Germans to accept.

 Death

 Bier's wife Anna died in 1947.
 In January 1949, he suffered from apoplexy and later died in Soviet-occupied Sauen in March 1949 after contracting influenza and pneumonia.
 He was 87.
-They were buried a forest on their estate.
+They were buried in a forest on their estate.